asticode/go-astilectron/README.md

 Here's a list of awesome projects using `go-astilectron` (if you're using `go-astilectron` and want your project to be listed here please submit a PR):

 - [go-astivid](https://github.com/asticode/go-astivid) Video tools written in GO
+- [GroupMatcher](https://github.com/veecue/GroupMatcher) Program to allocate persons to groups while trying to fulfill all the given wishes as good as possible

 # Quick start